 - 2 to 3 tablespoons water

-Peel the apples, if desired.
-Core them and then dice or cut into thin, uniform wedges.
-Or, slice the cored apples crosswise to make thin circles.
+- Peel the apples, if desired.
+Core them and then dice them or slice them into thin, uniform wedges.
+Alternatively, slice the cored apples crosswise to make thin circles.

 - Use 2 tablespoons of lemon juice in place of the water, if desired.